Current Team

 Héloïse is the Project Administrator for ALTLab and 21st Century Tools for Indigenous Languages.
 After graduating with a BA in Spanish and Translation from the Catholic University of Lille, France, she came to the University of Alberta where she completed an MA in Applied Linguistics and a BA in Native Studies.
 Through her studies and volunteer work, she developed her administrative skills and awareness about Indigenous issues.

-She can be contacted through the general Partnership email, 21.tools@ualberta.ca, or personnally at torck@ualberta.ca.
+She can be contacted through the general Partnership email, 21.tools@ualberta.ca.

 Olga Kriukova – PhD Student